-The two sets of relay contacts of the 6-pin terminal block connector are used to detect user-configured events.
+The two relay contacts on the 6-pin terminal block connector are used to detect user-configured events.
 The two wires attached to the fault contacts form an open circuit when a user-configured when an event is triggered.
 If a user-configured event does not occur, the fault circuit remains closed.